Exceeding Expectations One Patient at a Time

 the Middle East, Africa, Mexico, and South and Central America.
 However, it can occur in many other areas of the world (see map).

-Most cases of travellers’ diarrhea clear up within a week but can last longer without treatment.1 Medical care should be sought if symptoms do not clear up promptly or are severe, or if children, the elderly or vulnerable people cannot tolerate fluids or are dehydrated.
+Most cases of travelers’ diarrhea clear up within a week but can last longer without treatment.
+Medical care should be sought if symptoms do not clear up promptly or are severe, or if children, the elderly ,or vulnerable people cannot tolerate fluids or are dehydrated.

 You can take the following precautions to help reduce your risk of infection:

 Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

 Wash your hands frequently, especially before preparing or eating food, and after using the toilet

 Ensure good hygiene is practiced when swimming.
 Don’t swim if you have diarrhea, and avoid ingesting any pool water